 L163: Why only focus on “depth-based strata”?
 I think it would be good to allow the user to choose their own stratification approach.
 It could be depth based as you did (which happens most often in surveys) but it could technically be any other thing (user supplied).
 This allows more flexibility.

-See reply to point 2.
-Above.
+We agree, see reply to point 2. above, and note that any habitat variable could be used for stratification.

 L167: the equation is misleading and I am not sure it is right based on what is written in the text.
 You mentioned later on L178: that you “re-scaled” so that the total number of fish in a specific year and age across space is equal to the single number from the population dynamics model.
 If so, the re-scaling should be done in the identify (natural) scale, not in log scale.
 In log scale, even if ,, sums to zero across space, the sum in the identity scale won’t match.
 This is often refer to as “bias correction” for the log normal models.
 And you should ideally show how the rescaling was done in terms of the equations too.